vishalpawarR/applied-visual-design/README.md

 - The one-second long heartbeat animation consists of two animated pieces.
 The `heart` elements (including the `:before` and `:after` pieces) are animated to change size using the `transform` property, and the background `div` is animated to change its color using the `background` property.

 - Keep the heart beating by adding the `animation-iteration-count` property for both the `back` class and the `heart` class and setting the value to infinite.
 The `heart:before` and `heart:after` selectors do not need any animation properties.

+## 47 - anime elements at variable rate :

+- There are a variety of ways to alter the animation rates of similarly animated elements.
+So far, this has been achieved by applying an `animation-iteration-count` property and setting `@keyframes` rules.

+To illustrate, the animation on the right consists of two "stars" that each decrease in size and opacity at the 20% mark in the `@keyframes` rule, which creates the twinkle animation.
+You can change the `@keyframes` rule for one of the elements so the stars twinkle at different rates.